 Resilience Matters More Than Grit In Entrepreneurs’ Success

-Entrepreneurial success often hinges on having the right combination of traits and qualities.
-Among these, grit—the fusion of persistence and passion toward long-term goals—has been hailed as a must-have trait, symbolizing the heroic nature of entrepreneurship.
+Entrepreneurial success often depends on having the right combination of personality and abilities.
+Among these, grit—the combination of persistence and passion toward long-term goals—has been hailed as a must-have trait, symbolizing the heroic nature of entrepreneurship.
 However, recent research suggests that the relentless pursuit encapsulated by grit can have its downsides, including burnout and depression.
-In this article, I explore the nuances of grit and its limitations and argue that resilience, forged through pain and suffering, is more crucial for entrepreneurs.
+In this article, I explore grit’s nuances and limitations and argue that resilience, forged through pain and suffering, is more crucial for entrepreneurs.

 Join our VC Career Accelerator (for active VCs) or our VC Job Accelerator (for aspiring VCs) to benefit from personalized mentoring and tools to succeed in your Venture Capital career.